www.hoadley.net/options

 Interest rate derivatives and convertible bonds

-Functions available for valuing interest rate instruments (bonds, floating rate notes, convertible bonds, & derivatives) include:
+Functions available for valuing interest rate instruments (bonds, floating rate notes, swaps, convertible bonds, & derivatives) include:

 Employee stock option (ESO) valuation functions